mendersoftware/mender-docs/03.Devices/10.Update-Modules/docs.md

 ```bash
 ./mender-artifact write module-image -t $DEVICE_TYPE  -o ~/Downloads/web-file-1.mender -T web-file -n web-file-1.0 -f hello-world
 ```
+The command line options are detailed below:
+* `-t` - The compatible device type of this Mender Artifact.
+* `-o` - The path where to place the output Mender Artifact.
+This should always have a .mender suffix.
+* `-T` - The update module name.
+The name should be same of the update module script which is present inside `/usr/share/mender/modules/v3` path.
+* `-n` - The name of the Mender Artifact.
+* `-f` - The path to the file(s) to be sent to the device in the update.

+For more details, see `mender-artifact write module-image --help`

 ### Upload and deploy your Artifact